rangle/serve-webpack-client/README.md

 * serve single-page applications (e.g. in ReactJS or AngularJS)
 * want to use the HTML5 history API to avoid the ugly '#' in my URLs.
 * want to use an express server to serve up both the client and a backend REST API.
-* want the express server configured to do handle deep-linking for my app's routes
+* want the express server configured to handle deep-linking for my app's routes
-* want to serve the app from static files in production, but from webpack's watcher when I'm in developer mode.
+* want to serve the app from static files in production, but from Webpack's watcher when I'm in developer mode.

 This module is the special sauce I need to do all this stuff at once.